-They are located in a large building in the Capitol Hill neighborhood just north of the Pike Place Market (and just down the street from Elysian Brewing Co.) that not only does roasting but has a tasting bar + full service Tom Douglas restaurant Serious Pie with wood-fired pizza ovens.
-They are bringing in some beans that are sometimes so rare as to not be sold outside this location and are roasted either on their custom made 25 pound batch Probat drum roaster or their larger customized Probat™ roaster, the G120, that does 250 pounds at a clip.
-All the beans here are moved around via specially designed vacuum tubes that is very gentle to keep the bean integrity.
+They are located in a large building in the Capitol Hill neighborhood just north of the Pike Place Market (and just down the street from Elysian Brewing Co.) that not only does roasting but has a tasting bar + full-service Tom Douglas restaurant Serious Pie with wood-fired pizza ovens.
+They are bringing in some beans that are sometimes so rare as to not be sold outside this location and are roasted either on their custom-made 25-pound batch Probat drum roaster or their larger customized Probat™ roaster, the G120, that does 250 pounds at a clip.
+All the beans here are moved around via specially designed vacuum tubes that are very gentle to keep the bean integrity.
 I commented to the staff about how quiet their operation was and they informed me that every piece of equipment is covered in noise suppression material to enhance the coffee drinking experience! (not so on our end)

 Starbucks Reserve Roastery & Tasting Room